-(B) The notice shall also inform the driver that at the hearing he may appear in person or by his attorney or may present his position, argument, or contentions in writing and that at the hearing he may present evidence and examine witnesses appearing for and against him.
+(B) The notice shall also inform the driver that at the hearing he or she may appear in person or by his or her attorney or may present his or her position, argument, or contentions in writing and that at the hearing he or she may present evidence and examine witnesses appearing for and against him.

 For the purposes of this rule, conviction of a violation for which disqualification is required may be evidenced by any of the following: